mikewest/mikewest.github.com/vimroom/index.markdown

 *   `g:vimroom_width` is the width of your workspace.
 *   `g:vimroom_min_sidebar_width` is the minimum sidebar width.
 *   `g:vimroom_background` is the background color to be used for hiding elements.
+*   `g:vimroom_scrolloff` specifies how many lines of text ought appear before and after the cursor.
+This defaults to 999, which centers the cursor on the screen.

 You can bind the `<Plug>Vimroomize` function to any key combination you like via the usual mechanisms.
 For example: